 12. Papaya helps to Prevent Colon Cancer

-Papaya fruit is an excellent source of several antioxidants which helps to remove free radicals and prevents certain forms of cancer, including colon cancer.
+Papaya fruit is an excellent source of several antioxidants which help to remove free radicals and prevents certain forms of cancer, including colon cancer.
 Fiber present in papayas can bind to cancer-causing toxins in the colon and keep them away from the healthy colon cells whereas antioxidants present in papaya protects the colon cells from free radical damage.
 (11)

 Though the papaya is a nutritious vegetable and/or fruit, it has certain adverse effects like-

 Papaya contains certain anti-nutrient compounds such as phytate, oxalate, and tannins.
-The levels of these anti-nutrients present in papaya (Carica papaya) decreases gradually with increase in storage period and temperature (14)
+The levels of these anti-nutrients present in papaya (Carica papaya) decreases gradually with an increase in storage period and temperature (14)

 So, it is advised to take both the forms of papayas, as a vegetable and as a fruit, in moderate amounts but on a regular basis to achieve maximum health benefits.
 Hypersensitive or allergic persons should avoid the vegetable and/ or fruit.

-Also Read – Top 10 healthy snacks ideas
+Also, Read – Top 10 healthy snacks ideas

 Raw papaya is a commonly available vegetable whereas ripe papaya is a tasteful fruit, available throughout the year at a moderate cost.

 Papaya is a low-calorie, low-fat vegetable and/or fruit, rich in many vitamins, minerals, phytochemicals, and antioxidants.